 CPL Commands: PRIMOS processes only iteration for CPL commands.
+(Iteration is the expansion of lists contained in parentheses.)
 Wildcards and name generation must be processed explicitly by the CPL program itself.
 CPL commands are thus processed like the NX\$ R-mode commands described in the next section.